The safety of our staff and students is paramount.

 To help keep our people safe, all future business travel must now be booked through the University's Travel Management Company, Selective.
 Selective is a local company which provides 24/7 emergency assistance to all University staff who experience flight or accommodation changes or cancellations, and provides vital management information to the Serious Incident Group when there is a significant event that could impact travellers, such as COVID-19.

 As always, it is of the utmost importance that University staff remain safe and healthy during any trips in connection with University business.
-All business travellers are responsible for reviewing official guidance (FCO, PHA) and University guidance regularly and must ensure that travel arrangements are made with their safety and wellbeing as the ultimate priority.
+All business travellers are responsible for reviewing official guidance (FCDO, PHA) and University guidance regularly and must ensure that travel arrangements are made with their safety and wellbeing as the ultimate priority.